codbex/codbex-petstore/readme.md

 ### Prerequisites - Docker installed on your machine

 ### Step 1:
-Pull Docker Images To use the Petstore API, you need to pull the Docker images for the web UI and the runtime.
+To use the Petstore API, you need to download the Docker images that contain the necessary components.

 #### Web UI
 Run the following command to pull the Docker image for the web IDE: